TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: ‘Shazam!’
-Fandom on Display, an Expert’s Guide to the Iconic Weapons of the MCU and More Read More
+    *   Idris Elba to Star in ‘Suicide Squad 2’ as a New Character.
+Here’s Everything We Know Read More
-    *   The Week in Movie News: First ‘Joker’ Teaser Trailer, ‘Suicide Squad’ and ’Black Widow’ Casting and More Read More
+    *   Kumail Nanjiani Joins Angelina Jolie for Marvel's ‘The Eternals'.
+Here's Everything We Know Read More
-    *   Today in Movie Culture: ‘Pet Sematary’ Plot Song and Easter Eggs, ‘Shazam!'
-Spoofs and More Read More
+    *   Today in Movie Culture: ‘Missing Link’ Music Video, ‘Shazam!’
+Easter Eggs, the Real Places That Inspired ‘Pet Sematary’ and More Read More

     Explore Content
     *   Movie Reviews